aws-samples/aws-iot-device-provisioning-via-sideload-reg-codes-with-s3-upload/README.md

     2. Initialize the MQTT client with the certificate
     3. Call the AWS IoT Credentials Provider to receive AWS STS credentials
     4. Call the Registration API with a SigV4 authentication header derived from the STS credentials to receive an S3 pre-signed URL
-    5. Upload sample data to the S3 bucket created in the CloudFormation stack using the S3 pre-signed URL
+    5. Upload sample data to the S3 bucket created in the CloudFormation stack using the S3 pre-signed URL (object key: acme/<thing name>/sample)
+    6. Upload sample data to the same S3 bucket using the standard Boto3 SDK with the permissions provided by the AWS IoT Credentials Provider (object key: <thing name>/sample)

 ### Detailed steps
 1. Local IoT client should already be started by this point